dzfinch/plaknit/docs/usage.md

 ```

 The summary table shows candidate/selected scenes, achieved coverage, clear
 observation depth, and any resulting order IDs.
-Orders deliver one ZIP per
+Orders deliver a single archive
-scene (no pre-mosaicking on Planet's side) so you can hand the outputs to
+per month by default (no pre-mosaicking on Planet's side) so you can hand the outputs to
 `plaknit mosaic` or future composite builders on HPC.

 Planet limits STAC/Data AOI intersections to 1,500 vertices, so the planner